About Socialist Alliance

 We believe that in order to bring about such a society, we have to replace the institutions that protect and defend this ruling elite (such as parliament, government administration, police and the military) with institutions under the democratic control of ordinary people.
 In other words we need revolutionary change, brought about with the active participation of the majority of people.

-The Socialist Alliance is a registered political party and participates in elections.
-We have two elected local councillors — Sam Wainwright in Fremantle (Western Australia) and Sue Bolton in Moreland (Melbourne, Victoria).
-The Socialist Alliance stands candidates to give a voice to working-class struggle and to meet the need for working-class political representation.
+Socialist Alliance is a registered political party and participates in elections.
+We have three elected local councillors — Sam Wainwright in Boorloo/Fremantle (Western Australia), Sue Bolton in Moreland (Melbourne, Victoria) and Rob Pyne in Cairns (Queensland).
+Socialist Alliance stands candidates to give a voice to working-class struggle and to meet the need for working-class political representation.

 Socialist Alliance representatives use their positions to initiate and support community campaigns, workers’ struggles and social movements, fight reactionary policies and promote the mass campaigns that can defeat the attacks on jobs and living standards.
 Socialist Alliance candidates who are elected to political office will only take the wage of an average worker.